ReasonableML/rescript-hacker-news/README.md

 Source is in [src/](src/), starting from [src/index.re](src/Index.res)

-You can run the app locally with `yarn && yarn dev`
+You can run the app locally with `yarn && yarn dev && yarn build-static && yarn static`

 Build for deployment with `NODE_ENV=production yarn build`